gcharang/notary-scripts/README.md

 - https://github.com/gcharang/nntools
 - https://github.com/MrMLynch/nnutils

-The scripts in this repo work for Ubuntu 18.04/20.04 and Debian 10
+The scripts in this repo work for Debian 10

 ## For both Main and 3P server